SleepySysadmin/PowerShell/Office 365/BECS/README.md

 * Newly created mailboxes
 * Recently added mobile devices
 * List all MS Online role members

+Anything that was altered/changed in the above data (if applicable) in the last 90 days is pulled and recorded.

 This tool makes no alterations to the Office 365 tenant, nor does it make any new objects.
 It collects data and outputs results in a new directory on the users desktop.